dennisXZX/web-developer-notes/Angular.md

 #### Component lifecycle hooks

-- OnInit: perform component initialization or retrieve data from backend server
+- ngOnInit: perform component initialization or retrieve data from backend server
-- OnChanges: perform action after change to @input() properties
+- ngOnChanges: perform action after change to @input() properties
-- OnDestroy: perform cleanup
+- ngOnDestroy: perform cleanup

 To use lifecycle hook, we need to import and implement its interface.